fdoxyz/visualcosita/src/content/post/aks-easy-as-abc.md

 This is a "walkthrough cheatsheet" from my initial experimenting with AKS (Azure Kubernetes Service).
 Everything here can be run using Azure's [Free Account trial](https://azure.microsoft.com/en-us/free/).

 This article is written from the point of view of someone completely new to both Azure Cloud and [Kubernetes](https://kubernetes.io/).
-I do recommend having at least some previous cloud provider familiarity and basic Docker knowledge though.
+I do recommend at least basic Docker knowledge and some experience with other cloud service provider(s).

 I haven't been an avid Kubernetes enthusiast mostly because I never had the need to learn it's ways, until now.
 If interested in a Docker Swarm proof of concept article feel free to [check my previous post](/post/tying-let-s-encrypt-and-docker-swarm-together/).
 However, I have to admit Kubernetes and most notably AKS have been lovely to work with so far.

-If you're interested in learning Kubernetes I recommend the [Kubernetes: Up and Running](https://www.amazon.com/Kubernetes-Running-Dive-Future-Infrastructure/dp/1491935677) book.
+If you're interested in learning Kubernetes "the right way" I recommend the [Kubernetes: Up and Running](https://www.amazon.com/Kubernetes-Running-Dive-Future-Infrastructure/dp/1491935677) book.
 This is just a "walkthrough guide" on how to deploy a Ruby on Rails project on AKS.
 Swapping the Rails specific steps for a different platform should be straightforward too.

 ## AKS setup